iamdevvalecha/Hacktoberfest-21-Open-First-PR/README.md

-# Hacktoberfest2021 OPEN FIRST PULL REQUEST- It's a very good project and you get a free t-shirt 👕.
+# Hacktoberfest2021 OPEN FIRST PULL REQUEST FOR PRACTICE.
 <img src="static/hacktoberfest.png" align-items=center />

-Make your first Pull Request and earn a free tee from GitHub!
+Make your first Pull Request!

-## This project is perfect for your first pull request
+## This project is perfect for your first pull request!

 ## Instructions-